dullhunk/whatpg/content/pages/index.md

 type: Page
 sections:
   - type: HeroSection
-    title: Where Have all the Papers Gone?
+    title: Where Have All the Papers Gone?
     subtitle: 'Priming the Pump of Pedagogical Publishing in Europe'
     text: >
        A workshop at CEP 2025 [doi.org/nzzf](https://doi.org/nzzf), help us rank the wicked problems below in order of importance [forms.office.com/e/tngB4bQhk7](https://forms.office.com/e/tngB4bQhk7)

+       We've borrowed the title of this workshop from [Pete Seeger](https://en.wikipedia.org/wiki/Pete_Seeger), who [borrowed it from the Ukranians](https://en.wikipedia.org/wiki/Where_Have_All_the_Flowers_Gone%3F).
+Public domain picture of Seeger from Wikimedia Commons [w.wiki/CeDk](https://w.wiki/CeDk)
     image:
       type: Image
       url: /images/seeger.jpg